How to spot the Goby when scuba diving

 Found in virtually all marine habitats from tidepools to deep reefs.
 Many species form symbiotic relationships: watch for cleaner gobies at cleaning stations, partner gobies sharing burrows with blind shrimp (signaling danger to their partners), and coral gobies living within coral branches.
 Most are tiny (1-10cm) and require careful observation.
 Some favorites include Neon Gobies (Caribbean cleaning stations), Blackray Shrimpgobies with their shrimp partners (Indo-Pacific sandy areas), and colorful Coral Gobies within Acropora corals.
 Macro photography subjects found worldwide, but muck diving destinations like Lembeh, Anilao, and Mabul offer exceptional diversity.

-Worldwide observation of the Gobiidae
+Worldwide observation of the Neogobius melanostomus

 Data sources